 Analog lines, also referred to as POTS (Plain Old Telephone Service), are used for standard phones, fax machines, and modems.

-To edit the default analog extension
+To edit a default analog extension

-- 1. Go to Gateway > Extensions > Analog Extensions. - 2.
+- 1. Go to Gateway > Extension > Analog Extension. - 2.
 Select a default extension and click Edit. - 3.
 Configure the following: